yv/lingtree/README.md

 This is a small library that started out as part of PyTree, but which is convenient to have as a standalone library without external dependencies.

+While the main goal is to have idiomatic Python 3 code, LingTree aims to be an option for Python 2 as well.

 ## Entry points

 You can create a HTML display out of trees in Negra Export or TigerXML